 The final part of a domestic Chinese company name will give its type.
 This is not the field it works in or what it produces, but rather the kind of entity it is officially registered as.
 The most common type is 有限公司 – “limited company”, which is the official short form of 有限责任公司 – “limited liability company”.
 These terms appear in all of our four examples of company names below:

-Other business types you might see on the end of a China company name include 厂 (factory) or 院 (institution), for example.
+Other business types you might see on the end of a China company name include 总公司 (Corporation), 厂 (factory) or 院 (institution), for example.
+When a company's name ends with "总公司", it's usually a state-owned company.

 More detailed information on a company’s type is available on its business licence and examples of these are included in our Chinese Company Type Terms Glossary.